MatrixAI/.github/README.md

   - feature - for feature branches
   - staging - for staging branches
   - tag - for tag branches
-* library-js-native - TS/JS projets that produce libraries using native code as NPM packages.
+* library-js-native - TS/JS projects that produce libraries using native code as NPM packages.
   - feature
   - staging
   - tag
+* application-js-cloudflare - TS/JS projects that produce Cloudflare applications
+  - feature
+  - staging
+  - master
+  - feature-closed

 To use them, for example in a library-js project.
 You create 3 caller workflows in `/.github/workflows`: